Frontline worker pay and farm relief caught up in Capitol stalemate

 State aid for front line workers and farmers struggling with drought remains on hold at the State Capitol, and now pandemic response measures have also gotten caught up in the political stalemate.

 Gov. Tim Walz and legislative leaders failed to break through a monthlong impasse during a meeting Tuesday.
-The DFL governor followed the discussion with a letter pressing the divided Legislature to address bonus pay for essential workers and drought relief, and calling for them to reinstate waivers and impose requirements Walz said would allow hospitals, nursing homes and schools to better respond to COVID-19.
+The DFL governor followed the discussion with a letter pressing the divided Legislature to address bonus pay for essential workers and drought relief.
+He also called for lawmakers to grant more flexibility and add requirements Walz said would allow hospitals, nursing homes and schools to better respond to COVID-19.

 Minnesota Department of Health Commissioner Jan Malcolm is at the center of the holdup.